 International Conflict

 International conflict encompasses disputes between nations.
-It can be diplomatic, economic, or military in nature.
-These conflicts often involve issues like territorial disputes, trade disagreements, or ideological differences.
+It can be diplomatic, economic, or military.
+These conflicts often involve territorial disputes, trade disagreements, or ideological differences.

 The ongoing tension between North and South Korea is an example of international conflict.
 International conflict can escalate quickly, drawing in multiple countries and potentially leading to widespread humanitarian crises or global instability.

-Efforts to resolve such conflicts often involve international organizations like the United Nations, which seeks to mediate disputes through diplomacy and peacekeeping missions.
+Resolving such conflicts often involves international organizations like the United Nations, which seeks to mediate disputes through diplomacy and peacekeeping missions.

 Additionally, non-governmental organizations (NGOs) and third-party states sometimes play crucial roles in facilitating negotiations and providing humanitarian aid to affected populations.